TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 *What is a Linux Environmental variable?*

-Environmental variables are special cases of the regular variables as defined above, whose values are still viewable (usable) by child processes run from the same terminal.
+Environmental variables are special cases of regular variables, as defined above, whose values are still viewable (usable) by child processes run from the same terminal.
 In general, environmental variables hold values that are dynamicaly used by the Operating System.
 For instance, $USER holds your NIH user name and $SHELL holds the name of the default Linux shell used by your system (e.g. bash).

 Environmental variables can be defined with the "export" command this way:
 ```